Van der Meer formula

+This formula yields that the damage S is proportionnal to Hs5.

 For design purposes, for the coefficient cp the value of 5,2 and for cs the value 0,87 is recommended.

 The value of P can be read from attached graph.
 Until now, there is no good method for determining P different than with accompanying pictures.
 Research is under way to try to determine the value of P using calculation models that can simulate the water movement in the breakwater (OpenFOAM models).